versilov/exlearn/docs/elixir_modules.md

 A `list` containing `lists` of the same length with values being `integers` or `floats`.

-Integers are converted to floats in the final binary representation.
+Integer values are converted to floats in the final binary representation.
-The length of the top list is used to determine the number of rows.
-The length of the first list inside the top list is used to determine the number of columns.
-If the internal lists are not of the same length or their contents are not numbers then the function will crash.
+If the length of the top list does no match the `rows`, the number of elements in each sublist does not match the `columns`, or the elements are not all numbers the function will crash.

 Example: